UP

 Manchester City Galleries

 Since there are no records of Vermeer's apprenticeship in Delft, Montias suggested that the young artist might have trained in Utrecht or Amsterdam, where his father had trained.
 Montias cautiously advanced the name of the elderly Bloemaert of Utrecht who was known to have taken on numerous apprentices.
 Furthermore, the elderly painter was also an in-law of Maria Thins' cousin Jan Geensz Thins.
-Bloemaert, who, however, died three years before Vermeer became a master himself.
+Bloemaert, who, however, died three years before Vermeer became a master himself is thus an unlikely candidate.

-Leonaert Bramer, the most esteemed painter of Delft, had been traditionally considered Vermeer's teacher, comforted by the fact that he was a friend of the Vermeer family and had even testified in favor of the young painter on the occasion of his marriage to the Catholic Catharina Bolnes.
-However, the fact that there is no trace of the master/apprentice relationship in the guild records and that Bramer's idiosyncratic Italianate style has little to do with Vermeer's work constitute convincing evidence that he trained with someone else.
+Leonaert Bramer, the most esteemed painter of Delft, had been traditionally considered Vermeer's teacher, a notion conforted by the fact that he was a friend of the Vermeer family and had even testified in favor of the young painter on the occasion of his marriage to the Catholic Catharina Bolnes.
+However, between Bramer's idiosyncratic Italianate style and Vermeer's work, constitutes convincing evidence that Vermeer trained with someone else

 Johannes Vermeer